 The social skills children learn during these formative years create a strong foundation for future social skills to develop, like problem-solving and adaptability.

 5. They Allow Children to Learn More About Nature

-Because of the way they are designed, natural playgrounds bring children into direct contact with the environment, including the way it looks, sounds and feels.
+Because of the way they are designed, natural and nature-inspired playgrounds bring children into direct contact with the environment, including the way it looks, sounds and feels.
 Spending time in nature is also very beneficial for people of all ages.